 At Think Global, we’re committed to achieving the UN Sustainable Development Goals, including Goal 12 ‘Responsible Consumption and Production’.
 Through our Supply Cha!nge project, we’re collaborating with 28 partners across Europe to work towards fair working conditions for all, and sustainable production that does not damage our environment.

 Funded through the European Union, Supply Cha!nge is campaigning to stop environmental and human rights abuses along global supply chains, with a specific focus on supermarket own-brand products.
 Project activities include research on the supply chains of particular products, public awareness-raising events and initiatives, and lobbying and advocacy work.

 In June 2017, we held a webinar with Professor Christopher Tankou, an expert on the cocoa supply chain from University of Dschang, Cameroon.
-Sign up via Eventbrite to learn about some of the social and environmental effects of the global demand for chocolate, watch the recording on Think Global’s Vimeo channel, and download the webinar slides.
+To learn about some of the social and environmental effects of the global demand for chocolate, watch the recording on Think Global’s Vimeo channel, and download the webinar slides.

 If you would like more information about our work on this project, please contact Catherine Richardson via firstname.lastname@example.org.

 This document has been produced with the financial assistance of the European Union.
 The contents of this document are the sole responsibility of Think Global and can under no circumstances be regarded as reflecting the position of the European Union.